Pubs Selling Real Ale

 Coventry: City Centre

 A popular cafe bar with an upstairs art exhibition area in an iconic building close to the cathedrals and the Herbert Art Gallery.
 Primarily an eating establishment, it does cater for drinkers with a small area of high stools.
-Serves mostly keg beers but also includes a beer from local brewery Twisted Barrel in keykeg form.
+Serves mostly keg beers but also includes a cask ale from Purity and a beer from local brewery Twisted Barrel in keykeg form.

 - Old Windmill